mars0i/majure/README.md

 Clojure can be found at [http://clojure.org](http://clojure.org)

 These examples follow the tutorial in chapter 2 of the MASON manual v.
 18.
+I didn't necessarily complete the tutorial, but the basic elements are all here.

 Throughout, I tried to write relatively idiomatic Clojure rather than giving a direct translation.
 However, I didn't take complete freedom; I